 Consider a finger-tip brush or gauze wrapped around a finger instead.

 Do not use human toothpaste!
 It’s not tasty to dogs, but more importantly, it’s sudsy and meant to be rinsed out and not swallowed.

 Pet toothpastes formulated for dogs are enzymatic, meaning that they offer greater cleansing action on both plaque and food debris, and they can be swallowed.

 Most dogs prefer meat-flavored toothpastes such as beef or chicken.
 Start with a small sample to find a flavor your dog likes.

 Start Your At-Home Care Routine

-When you begin home dental care, be careful and go slowly to avoid being bitten if your dog is resistant and gentle to avoid doing harm to your dog’s mouth.
+When you begin home dental care, be careful.
+Go slowly to avoid being bitten if your dog is resistant and gently to avoid doing harm to your dog’s mouth.

 Start with a small amount of the toothpaste to allow the pet to get used to it, letting them smell and taste it while encouraging them with praise.

 Add the brush or cleaning tool once you feel comfortable and your dog knows what to expect.
 Don’t worry too much about brushing the inside of the teeth by the tongue, as that area is cleansed with saliva.